AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Cluster monitoring and alerting/Configure X-Pack Watcher.md

 ## Precautions

-Due to the adjustment made to the Alibaba Cloud Elasticsearch network architecture, clusters created after October 2020 do not support some features.
-These features include X-Pack Watcher, LDAP authentication, cross-cluster reindexing, cross-cluster searches, and cluster interconnection.
-The features will be available soon.
+Due to the adjustment made to the Alibaba Cloud Elasticsearch network architecture, clusters created after October 2020 do not support the X-Pack Watcher and LDAP authentication features.
+In addition, you cannot reindex, search for, or replicate data between a cluster created before October 2020 and a cluster created after October 2020.
+You can perform the operations only between clusters created before October 2020 or between clusters created after October 2020.
+These features will be available soon.

 ## Prerequisites

 -   A single-zone Alibaba Cloud Elasticsearch cluster is created.

-    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md).
+    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Manage clusters/Create an Alibaba Cloud Elasticsearch cluster.md).

     **Note:** X-Pack Watcher is available only for single-zone Elasticsearch clusters.